hashchange/jquery.documentsize/README.md

 - 2015 versions of Chrome, Firefox, Safari, and Opera on the Desktop
 - IE8+
-- Safari on iOS 8, Chrome on Android 5
+- Safari on iOS 8, iOS 9, Chrome on Android 5
 - PhantomJS, SlimerJS

 ## Performance